UniversoExpandido/UE/README.md

 For more information, see https://review.swgemu.com.

-Special thanks to SWGEmu Team & Mod The Galaxy Developers (2021).
+Special thanks to SWGEmu-Team & Mod The Galaxy Developers (2021).